open-energy-transition/color-my-grid/README.md

 # ColorMyGrid! 🎨

-A Python tool for generating customized MapCSS styles for electrical transmission networks in JOSM (Java OpenStreetMap Editor).
+Definition of default OhMyGrid MapCSS files and tools for generating customized MapCSS styles for electrical transmission networks in JOSM (Java OpenStreetMap Editor).

+## 🏙️ Defaults

+1. Low density: For countries with a low-density grid, we recommend using a Bolt mapping style to quickly identify gaps in the grid.
+For denser grids, this might slow down JOSM. [ohmygrid-default-high-density.mapcss](ohmygrid-default-high-density.mapcss).
+2. High density: In urban and highly developed areas, the default mapping style may slow down your mapping experience with the standard MapCSS configuration and bolt lines. [ohmygrid-default-high-density.mapcss](ohmygrid-default-high-density.mapcss).

-## 📋 Overview
+## 📋 Tool Overview

 ColorMyGrid makes it easy to create beautiful, customized MapCSS styles for mapping power infrastructure in OpenStreetMap.
 Designed for electrical grid mappers, this tool allows you to: